jdb/jdb.github.com/concurrent.rst

-But we digress: now back to Twisted, do you see the similarity of concept between the functions using :keyword:`yield` and the Twisted chains of callback ?  *Both specify section of codes to be called successively*.
+But we digress: now back to Twisted, do you see the similarity of concept between the functions using :keyword:`yield` and the Twisted chains of callback? *Both specify section of codes to be called successively*.

 A limitation of :keyword:`yield` mechanism was lifted_ in Python2.5,